ovh/docs/pages/account/billing/manage-payment-methods/guide.en-gb.md

 ![hubpayment](images/hubpayment.png){.thumbnail}

-The page that opens will contain a table listing the payment methods saved to your customer account.
+The page that opens contains a table listing the payment methods saved to your customer account.
 You can:

-- Add a payment method
+- Add a payment method.
 - Change your default payment method.
-- Modify your payment method description
+- Modify your payment method description.
 - Delete a payment method.

 ### Register a payment method

-When you place your first order, you are asked to save a payment method, to ensure that your service can be renewed via direct debit.
+When you place your first order, you are asked to save a payment method to ensure that your service can be renewed via automatic payments.

 This payment method is then used by default for all of your renewals and is offered to pay for new orders.